Graphon Signal Processing: Graphs and Graphons

 In this section, we present three numerical experiments to illustrate the results of Thms. \ref{thm:wft} through \ref{thm:non_disc2}.
-In the first, we compare the WFT of pollutant dispersion signals drawn from the same model on two geometric graphs corresponding to pollution sensor networks in different cities.
-In the second, we sample graph signals from a Gaussian Markov Random Field (GMRF) on ER, SBM and random geometric sensor networks and compare the output of a graph diffusion process as the number of sensors increases.
-Finally, in Sec. \ref{sbs:movie} a linear graph filter is trained to predict movie ratings on a small user network and is then applied to a large one.
+In the first, we sample graph signals from a Gaussian Markov Random Field (GMRF) on ER, SBM and random geometric sensor networks and compare the output of a graph diffusion process as the number of sensors increases.
+In the second, we compare the WFT of pollutant dispersion signals drawn from the same model on two geometric graphs corresponding to pollution sensor networks in different cities.
+Finally, in Sec. \ref{sbs:movie} a linear graph filter is optimized to predict movie ratings on a small user network and is then applied to a large one.